JasonYao/Phi-Kappa-Sigma-Server/README.md

 MySQL: A scalable database that gets shit on for not being bleeding edge, but is definitely more than enough for our simple use cases.

-PHP: A shitty language that should die in the fire.
+PHP: A terrible language that should die in the fire.
 Do not approach with a 10 foot pole.
 Chosen because of fast development time, and for no other reason.

 ### The Laravel application (part 2 of 3)